 What Does It Looks Like?

 The Uniden HomePatrol 3 is a simple little police scanner.
-It is 4.2 inches tall, 3.8 6.43 inches.
+It is 4.2 inches tall, and 3.8 6.43 inches.
 Just like the size of an average man’s palm.
 This radio scanner surprisingly has a full touch color display.
 I mean, like smartphones, it is a screen touch!

 On the right, there is a standard mini USB port to charge and program the radio.
 And below that is the GPS serial port.